 The two arms of the stairs rise under a dome and meet at the top in an island under the dome.

 Pevsner: "Words can hardly re-evoke the enchanting sensation experienced by anybody who has had the good fortune to walk up one of its arms, when it still existed undamaged by war....
 And while you walked up, it grew lighter and lighter around you, until you reached the main floor and a platform the size of the oval room beneath.
 But the vault above covered the larger oval formed by the outer walls of the staircase."
-He's right, though of course the staircase has been rebuilt.
+He's right, though of course the staircase here is the postwar reconstruction.

 An odd angle emphasizing the surprise near the top.

 The platform atop the staircase leads into rooms on either side.
 Keep an eye on the plasterwork over the door.